awlondon/d9l294il0oqy-dqr3/docs/franchise/territory_and_site_selection_guide.md

 # Territory and Site Selection Guide

-How to size territories and pick winning locations using the co.work.play criteria.
+How to size territories and pick winning locations using the Co.work.PLAY criteria.

 ## Territory Structure
 - **Units per metro:** Plan 2–5 units in priority metros based on population density and commute patterns.